s-manguy/projects/front-end-libraries/fcc-05-pomodoro-clock/README.md

+# Front End Development Libraries Projects: Build a 25 + 5 Clock
-This project is the fifth of five project to obtain the Front-end Libraries Certification.
+This project is the fifth of five project to obtain the [**Front-end Libraries Certification**](https://www.freecodecamp.org/certification/fcc3ab085a4-3e2d-4160-a445-50914111cc0d/front-end-libraries)

 Have a look at the [codepen](https://codepen.io/s-manguy/full/PopzrzK) **realised in React.js and SCSS** on 2021/05/17.

-# Front End Development Libraries Projects: Build a 25 + 5 Clock
+## Instructions
 **Objective:** Build a CodePen.io app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/XpKrrW.

 **Fulfill the below user stories and get all of the tests to pass.
 Give it your own personal style.**